Nature

 As for today, there are three major types of camo;

 • Traditional: It’s a classic military camo with green and brown patterns.
 Columbia’s duck-hunting camo is an evolution of this military-based look.
+It also includes the famous camouflage resembling tiger stripes.

 • Stick-and-leaf: It’s a realistic, environment-inspired pattern developed by companies like Realtree and Mossy Oak.
 They offer different designs for deserts, rocky mountains, forests, and other landscapes.